bckohan/django-render-static/README.rst

 URLGenerationFailed Exceptions & Placeholders
 ---------------------------------------------

-If you encounter a ``URLGenerationFailed`` exception, resulting from a ``PlaceholderNotFound`` exception, not to worry.
-You simply need to register a placeholder for the argument in question.
+If you encounter a ``URLGenerationFailed`` exception, not to worry.
+You most likely need to register a placeholder for the argument in question.
 A placeholder is just a string or object that can be coerced to a string that matches the regular expression for the argument:

 .. code:: python